Should you lift weights with a bad hip?

-A bad hip can happen to anyone, and while you can lift weights with a bad hip it is important to follow guidelines very closely in order to prevent further irritating or injuring your bad hip.
+A bad hip can happen to anyone, and while you can lift weights with a bad hip, it is important to follow guidelines very closely in order to prevent further irritation or injury of your bad hip.

-Exercise should be performed proactively to help prevent getting a bad hip and it can also be done to help a bad hip get better.
+Exercise should be performed proactively to help prevent getting a bad hip and it can also be done to improve the symptoms that accompany a bad hip.

 Depending on the severity of your bad hip, you may be able to relieve symptoms simply by getting rest, or you may need hip replacement surgery.

-In any situation, you should lift weights to prevent a bad hip and you should lift weights (with your doctor's OK) to strengthen a bad hip.
+In any situation, you should lift weights to prevent a bad hip and you should lift weights (with your doctor’s clearance) to strengthen a bad hip.

 If your hip pain is not severe, you may be able to resume your regular exercise workout plan.
 However, it is important to reduce the weights for any exercise that may strain or irritate your hip.

 Proper posture and proper form are essential when you lift weights.
 If you lift weights incorrectly you put undue strain on various parts of your body, frequently injuring the back and hips.

 When you first start lifting weights it is important to start with very light resistance.
 You can always work your way up quickly if the weights are too light, but the idea is to start slowly to prevent causing any injuries.
 This is especially true if you already have a bad hip.

 Get More Out of Your Exercises.
 Go PRO!Sign Up